s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 An array of software and packages are needed in order to run the code.
 Most of it has been documented inside of the code, but here is a recap.
 1. Python 3.7
 2. ifcopenshell version
-3. ifcopenshell
+3. ifcopenshell.geom
-4. ifcopenshell.geom
+4. xlsxwriter
-5. xlsxwriter
+5. os
-6. os
+6. numpy
-7. Numpy

 ### Files needed
 The files needed for the project are all included inside of the repository.
 Just download it in its entirety and follow the steps in the next section.